Monday, December 10, 2007

 * it's not "just rulers looking out for people's welfare," it's about people ruling themselves;

-* it's not "economic development or a stage of development;" it's a form of political rule
+* it's not "economic development or a stage of development;

 * it's not the "free" market or "free trade," deceptive language for global corporate rights law that divides society into rich and poor and is utterly inappropriate to democracy;